 - 1. Ensure that the server is running.
 Remote subcommands require a running server. - 2.
 Create a new life cycle modules by using the create-lifecycle-module subcommand.

-Information about options and properties for the subcommand are included in this help page. - 3.
-Restart the server for your changes to take effect.
-See To Restart a Domain.
+Information about options and properties for the subcommand are included in this help page.

+3. Restart the server for your changes to take effect.